galterlibrary/galter-subjects-utils/README.md

 ### Versions

-This repository follows [semantic versioning](https://semver.org/) indexed on invenio-app-rdm compatibility according to table below:
+This repository follows [semantic versioning](https://semver.org/) indexed on invenio-app-rdm compatibility according to the table below:

 | This Version | invenio-app-rdm version |
 | ------------ | ----------------------- |
 | 0.X          | 11.X                    |
 | 1.X          | 11.X                    |

-This just means that version 1.X guarantees generation of subjects files compatible with invenio-app-rdm v11.
+This just means for example that version 1.X guarantees generation of subjects files compatible with invenio-app-rdm v11.
 When there is a break in subjects format, this tool will bump its major version.

 ## Usage